owlbear-rodeo/owlbear-rodeo-legacy/src/docs/faq/maps.md

 Your maps are stored on your local device.
 This means that clearing your cache will delete your maps, so please only do so if you have no other options.

+### Why am I being prompted for a password when I didn't set one?

+If you're game link is over 24hrs old then this could be why you are being prompted for a password.
+Creating a new game won't affect any maps you have used or prepared previously.
+See 'How long does a game I create last?' in our faqs.

 ### How long does a game I create last?

 We encourage users to create games every 24hrs.
-Any maps you have added or made edits to will not be effected and will still be available when you create another game.
+Any maps you have added or made edits to will not be affected and will still be available when you create another game.

 ### I can join my game but the spinner is constantly loading, why?